Are young people in S’pore breaking up with dating apps?

 John, who runs a content agency, finds that with everyone having many options, he feels “like a piece of meat” – an experience the 28-year-old finds can be dehumanising.

-He once went on a date with a woman he met through the app who told him she was going for four dates a week.
-While he said it was a good date, he wasn’t sure he wanted to compete with the others.
+He once went on a date with a woman he met on an app, who told him she was going for four dates a week.
+While he said it was a good date, he was not sure if he wanted to compete with others.

-John, who writes articles on adulting at website Live Young and Well, said: “It came to a point when you want to progress, then you start thinking, ‘Oh, actually, this person has other options.’
+John, who writes articles on adulting for the website Live Young and Well, said: “It came to a point when you want to progress, then you start thinking, ‘Oh, actually, this person has other options.’
 So you just feel like another option on the shelf.”

 To expand his connections, he sometimes takes a chance in real life.
-Once at a networking event, he asked some women - whom he felt were interesting - out on dates.
+Once, at a networking event, he asked some women – whom he felt were interesting – out on dates.
 Even though the dates did not work out, he said asking people out in real life has helped him build up courage.

-On why it’s unlikely he’ll return to dating apps, he likened them to snacks: “They keep you filled, but never really satisfied.
+On why it is unlikely he will return to dating apps, he likened them to snacks: “They keep you filled, but never really satisfied.
 It’s like you move tantalisingly close to your goal of (finding) a life partner, but actually, you’re not getting closer or further away.”

 “You’re not really moving,” he said.